ikorolev72/copy_movie_atom/README.md

 ##  What is it?
 ##  -----------
-This script copy movie atoms ( moov, mdat, ftyp, etc) from video file 'in' to file 'out' This can be usefull if your video file have broken header ( eg continius copy from video camera ).
+This script copy movie atoms ( `moov`, `ftyp`, `uuid` etc) from video file 'in' to file 'out'.
+Exclude atom `mdat` with video/audio streams.
+For atom `mdat` script copy only 8 bytes of header and size.
+This can be usefull if your video file have broken header ( eg continius copy from video camera ).

 ##  The Latest Version